dirigible-io/dirigible-io.github.io/docs-help/docs/setup/kyma.md

             - All released versions can be found [here](https://github.com/eclipse/dirigible/releases/).
             - All Eclipse Dirigible Docker images and tags (versions) can be found [here](https://hub.docker.com/u/dirigiblelabs).

-    - Navigate to your Kyma dashboard and select the "default" namespace.
+    - Navigate to your Kyma dashboard and select the **`default`** namespace.

     - Click on the **Deploy new resource** button and select the `deployment.yaml` file.

     !!!
 Note
         Alternatively the `kubectl -f deployment.yaml` could be used to deploy the resources.

 1. Create XSUAA service instance: